cmark0v/linux_hax/linuxhax.rst

 - ``hexdump`` -spits out hex of a file
 - ``diff`` -gives u the difference of 2(text) files line by line. yes this is where the term diff comes from in git repos etc
 - ``tar`` -deals with tar archives. to untar a tar.gz tar xvzf file.tar.gz, for tar.bz2, tar xvjf
-- ``gzip`` -compression. works on one file, takes inut from file or stdout(!) good on text, fast
+- ``gzip`` -compression. works on one file, takes input from file or stdout(!) good on text, fast
 - ``bzip2`` -slower more intense compression
 - ``gunzip`` -un-gzipps file
 - ``bunzip2`` -unbz2 a file
 - ``zcat`` - gunzip and contents to stdout
 - ``zgrep`` - greps compressed data, IE same as ``zcat <file>|grep <word>``
-- ``bzgrep`` -grep a bzfile, handy, exists also bzless bzcat bzexe...
+- ``bzgrep`` -grep a bzfile, handy, exists also bzless bzcat bzexe... same as with above
 - ``lsblk`` -list block devices. handy to se drives that are not mounted
-- ``df -h`` - lsits mounted drives with size ad free space in human readable format
+- ``df -h`` - lists mounted drives with size ad free space in human readable format
-- ``du -h`` - check file size. it is recursive by default so it is good to set the max view deth with -d 0. du -h -d0 file
+- ``du -h`` - check file size. it is recursive by default so it is good to set the max view depth with -d 0. ``du -h -d 0`` file
 - ``lsmod`` -list kernel modules(generally are drivers), whcih are code that can be hotplugged into the kernel. this is used when trubleshooting hardware and driver issues
 - ``modprobe`` -load up a module, they ahve a path thing built in so you can tab tab to see wahts abailable
 - ``time`` -TIMES A COMMAND in human readable down to ms